Kaiserslautern High School

 Kaiserslautern High School (KHS), formerly known as Rhine High School as well as Kaiserslautern American High School, is part of the Department of Defense Education Activity (DoDEA) system for military dependents.
 KHS, along with Ramstein High School, are two DoDEA schools that serves the Kaiserslautern Military Community (KMC) in Kaiserslautern, Germany.
 The KMC is home to the largest American population overseas.
 The school, which serves approximately 800 students with 68 full-time educators (11:1), is located on the Vogelweh Military Complex.

-KHS and all other DoDEA schools are operated by Department of Defense Education Activity (DoDEA).
-KHS is located in the Kaiserslautern District, one of the six European school districts run by DoDEA, and is one of the largest DoDEA schools by population in Europe.
+History

 Shortly after the development of Western Area Command (WACOM) in 1952, when Americans took over the western area of Germany from the French, KHS was housed in a converted apartment building.
-On March 12, 1953, the school moved into an old hospital building and expanded continuously over the years.
+On March 12, 1953, the school moved into an old hospital building and expanded over the years.

 From 1953 to 1958, the school included a dormitory for approximately 150 French and German students.
-The school was originally known as Rhine High, not being referred to as "KAHS" until the early sixties, and "KHS" fairly recently.
+The school was originally known as Rhine High, not being referred to as Kaiserslautern American High School or "KAHS" until the early sixties.
+Currently, the school is known as Kaiserslautern High School or "KHS".
 The school grew quickly, in 1982 KHS (with an enrollment of more than 1600 students) was the largest military-operated high school outside the continental US.

-Kaiserslautern High School's enrollment has increased due to the relocation of military forces in Europe.
-Nevertheless, KHS is known for providing excellent education and has a graduation rate of over 85%.
-When compared to other DoDEA schools, KHS ranks first in standardized test scores.
-With an annual tuition of approximately $26,000, KHS is also a rather expensive institution (due to being considered a private school).
-However, dependents of the military, some Department of Defense contractors, NATO members and retired military dependents are exempt from paying.